danphan/london-air-quality-forecast/README.md

 * Supplementing the forecast to take as input meterological data (wind speed, temperature, sunniness.)
 * Using an SARIMA model rather than a deep learning model.
 * Using a pretrained forecasting model and fine-tuning it on our data.
-* London instituted ultra-low-emission zones (ULEZ) in the city center in Apr.
-2019.
+* London instituted ultra-low-emission zones (ULEZ) in the city center on Apr.
+8, 2019.
 I would like to perform causality analysis to see if this policy led to a statistically lower emissions in these zones.